WashburnLab2026/Dynamic-engagement-of-dual-role-regulators-by-the-Sin3-complex/README.md

 # Dynamic engagement of dual role regulators by the Sin3 complex

-This repository contains scripts that were used to conduct the integrative approach to determine the 3D structure of the complete Sin3L complex.
+This repository provides information about scripts and different dataset that were used to determine the 3D structure of a complete Sin3L complex.

+### Yeast Crosslinking Data Analysis

+Detailed procedure on how to analyze yeast crosslinking data can be found from the document named Crosslinking_DataAnalysis_JAC.
+It contains information about input/output data, different R and Rstudio packages that were used to perform the analysis.

+### Integrative approach to determine the 3D structure of a complete Sin3L complex

 Scripts are organized as follows: